-Graeme Friedman has appeared at writers’ festivals and workshops in South Africa and Australia.
-He lives in Sydney with his wife and their three children, one cat, and one dog, all of whom get on pretty well, apart from the dog and cat, who are in need of couple therapy.
+For the past twenty years, Graeme has lived in Sydney, Australia, with his wife and three children, one dog, and one cat, all of whom get on pretty well except for the cat and the dog, who are in need of couple therapy.